 Ensure Best Practice

-Apply best practice throughout your supply chain just as you would for internal cyber security.
-Examples of best practice include classifying your data and having rules for transmission of information of higher classification.
-Ensure third parties only have access to the data they require to carry out their role, keep access limited to relevant personnel and require multi-factor authentication for those personnel.
+Apply best practices throughout your supply chain just as you would for internal cyber security.
+Examples of best practices include classifying your data and having rules for the transmission of information of higher classification.
+Ensure third parties only have access to the data they require to carry out their role, keep access limited to relevant personnel and require multi-factor authentication for that personnel.

-For those suppliers that you have identified as the highest risk, allocate more resource.
+For those suppliers that you have identified as the highest risk, allocate more resources.
 Follow the steps in full, listed above.
-Ensure your contracts are locked down, have regular audits and include business critical suppliers in your Incident Response planning and assurance exercises.
-We have further information on Incident Response planning in our guide here.
+Ensure your contracts are locked down, have regular audits and include business-critical suppliers in your Incident Response planning and assurance exercises.

 With the increasing interconnection of business, managing third-party suppliers is becoming a complex and sprawling issue, opening further avenues of risk.
-Limited resource and availability of adequate expertise around this subject is proving to be a key challenge.
+Limited resource and the availability of adequate expertise around this subject is proving to be a key challenge.
 If you need support and direction in managing your third-party supply chain, call us for a no-obligation chat.